pingidentity/pingdirectory-go-client/configurationapi/docs/AddConstructedAttributeRequest.md

 NewAddConstructedAttributeRequestWithDefaults instantiates a new AddConstructedAttributeRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAttributeName

-`func (o *AddConstructedAttributeRequest) GetAttributeName() string`

-GetAttributeName returns the AttributeName field if non-nil, zero value otherwise.

-### GetAttributeNameOk

-`func (o *AddConstructedAttributeRequest) GetAttributeNameOk() (*string, bool)`

-GetAttributeNameOk returns a tuple with the AttributeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAttributeName

-`func (o *AddConstructedAttributeRequest) SetAttributeName(v string)`

-SetAttributeName sets AttributeName field to given value.

 ### GetSchemas